MetOffice/git-novice/learners/setup.md

 :::

-Optionally, to configure Git to sign all commits and tags by default, run the following commands in your terminal:
+To configure Git to sign all commits and tags by default, run the following commands in your terminal:

 ```bash